-Audit reports must be submitted no later than 150 days following cancellation, termination or expiration of this Agreement.
+Copies of audit reports conducted pursuant to Florida Statute 215.97 and the Florida Rules of the Auditor General Chapter 10.650, must be submitted no later than 150 days following cancellation, termination or expiration of this Agreement.

-- 1. Copies of audit reports for audits conducted in accordance with the 2 C.F.R. § 200.500, and required by this Agreement will be submitted, when required by 2 C.F.R. § 200.512, by or on behalf of the Provider directly to the following:
+A. Copies of audit reports for audits conducted in accordance with the 2 C.F.R. § 200.500, and required by this Agreement will be submitted, when required by 2 C.F.R. § 200.512, by or on behalf of the Provider directly to the following:

-- A. Office of the Attorney General

-Bureau of Advocacy and Grants Management

-PL-01, The Capitol

-Tallahassee, Florida 32399-1050
+Office of the Attorney General Bureau of Advocacy and Grants Management PL-01, The Capitol Tallahassee, Florida 32399-1050

-- 2. Any reports, management letters, or other information required to be submitted to the OAG pursuant to this Agreement will be submitted timely in accordance with federal government-wide grant rules as set forth in 2 C.F.R. § 200, et. seq., as applicable.

-- Providers should indicate the date the financial reporting package was delivered in correspondence accompanying the financial reporting package.
+- B. Any reports, management letters, or other information required to be submitted to the OAG pursuant to this Agreement will be submitted timely in accordance with federal government-wide grant rules as set forth in 2 C.F.R. § 200, et. seq., as applicable. - C. Providers should indicate the date the financial reporting package was delivered in correspondence accompanying the financial reporting package.